“It was terrifying,” said Johanna Reid.

 “I dived since I was little,” said Earl Reid.

-She may be a chicken on the Stanley Bridge, but she takes the chicken out of chicken noodle soup everywhere else.
+She may have been a chicken once on the Stanley Bridge, but she takes the chicken out of chicken noodle soup everywhere else.

 Belly flops are the bane of jumpers.
 “You never want to belly flop,” said Johanna.
-It is always a stinging, pancake slap of a bad time.
-The crack of a belly meeting the New London Bay is the Frankendive of Stanley Bridge.
+It is always a stinging pancake slap of a bad time.
+The crack of a belly hitting the New London Bay at velocity is the Frankendive of Stanley Bridge.